VILLASframework/documentation/docs/node/nodes/amqp.md

 # Advanced Messaging & Queuing Protocol (AMQP) {#node-type-amqp}

-The @ref node-type-amqp node-type exchanges messages over the AMQP protocol with a broker such as [RabbitMQ](https://www.rabbitmq.com).
+The `amqp` node-type exchanges messages over the AMQP protocol with a broker such as [RabbitMQ](https://www.rabbitmq.com).

 A typical publish/subscribe pattern is used:
 The node automatically declares a _direct_ exchange and dedicated queues for each subscriber.